Your Ad Here

 Locomotives

-Research reflects that after 1926, one locomotive had been used at this Delaware, Lackawanna & Western facility.
+After 1926, only one locomotive is known to have been used at this Delaware, Lackawanna & Western facility.
 This locomotive was an electric powered (via overhead pantograph) steeplecab locomotive.

 This locomotive was numbered 4001 and was built in June 1926 by General Electric.
 This locomotive was unusual in appearance as the pantograph on top of the cab appeared quite large and oversized, when compared to the locomotive itself.
 Most steeplecab locomotives of this size and manufacture were equipped with much less visible trolley poles (e.g. Bush Terminal and South Brooklyn Railway).